dev-sayan7/LensMela/DEVLOG.md

 To-Do:
     I feel that till now I almost build the MVP(*Minimum Viable Product*) of this product with basic functionality.
 Later I will add more functionalities like(Contest LifeCycle, Winner Logic etc.) to build the better version.
 Thank you.

+### [17-09-2025]

+Work Done:
+    Today I completed rest of the MVP work with Contest Lifecycle, Winner Logic and the Vote Strcitness.

+Problems:
+    It was the most trickest part interms of product logic.
+Maintain every aspect at a same time is bit difficult.
+But I figure it out not completely but overall.

+To-Do:
+    Now I will go for Manual Flow testing.
+How the product works and stuffs like that.
+Thankyou.